nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Parameters

 The list below contains the parameters that are used in various commands as well as their various constraints.
 Failing to input valid parameters will lead to errors when entering commands.
+Users should follow these constraints for all commands, unless otherwise stated.

 | Parameter           | Constraints                                                                                                                                                                                                                                                                                                                                                                                                                                                                           | Valid Examples                                                                                                  | Invalid Examples                   |
 |:--------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:----------------------------------------------------------------------------------------------------------------|:-----------------------------------|